 1. The Half-Wave Flat-Top Dipole

 Most dipoles consist of two pieces of wire of equal lengths with one of the two ends connected together through an insulator.
 The far ends of the wires are also connected to insulators.
-The two conductors of a feed-line are separated and connected across the gap at the center insulator.
+The two conductors of a feed-line are separated and connected across the gap at the centre insulator.
 The antenna is held up by rope that connects the insulated ends of the antenna to two supports.
 It is a "balanced" antenna, because equal currents flow on both halves of the antenna.
 Coax is an unbalanced feed-line.
 (The possible effect of using an unbalanced feed-line on a balanced antenna like a dipole will be discussed later.)
-The dipole that is stretched between two high supports is called a flattop dipole, distinguishing it from other configurations.
+The dipole that is stretched between two high supports is called a flat top dipole, distinguishing it from other configurations.
 The simplest antenna system of all is the half-wave resonant dipole fed with coax and no tuner.
 The only reason for using a half-wave resonant dipole antenna is to eliminate the need for a matching device such as a tuner.
-The feed-point impedance will be near 50 ohms at ordinary heights and they can be fed directly with 50-ohm coax from the output of todays modern radios.
+The feed-point impedance will be near 50 ohms at ordinary heights and they can be fed directly with 50-ohm coax from the output of today's modern radios.
 The two halves of a dipole are fed 180 degrees out of phase, meaning when one side is fed positively, the other side is fed negatively.
 That is why a feed-line has two conductors.
 Of course, the sides swap polarity on each half cycle.
 If you could visualize the current flowing on the half-wave dipole, the current will appear to be standing still.
-The maximum current will be seen at the center of the wire and no current will be at the ends.
-This occurs because the electrons flowing out to the ends reflect back toward the center where they meet the next wave and the current is reinforced there.
-The minimum voltage occurs at the center and the maximum voltage occurs at the ends of the half-wave resonant dipole.
+The maximum current will be seen at the centre of the wire and no current will be at the ends.
+This occurs because the electrons flowing out to the ends reflect back toward the centre where they meet the next wave and the current is reinforced there.
+The minimum voltage occurs at the centre and the maximum voltage occurs at the ends of the half-wave resonant dipole.
 If you were to measure the voltage and the current at any point on the dipole wire, the voltage times the current will equal the power in Watts.

 2. Inverted-V Dipole